 Middle Atlantic Names Dan Tarkoff Vice President of Sales

-FAIRFIELD, N.J.: Middle Atlantic Products has appointed industry veteran Dan Tarkoff vice president of sales, a new position.
-Tarkoff will lead the U.S. sales team and provide dedicated support for the continuing evolution of the company as it forms the basis of the Commercial AV Division of Legrand.
+Middle Atlantic Products has appointed industry veteran Dan Tarkoff Vice President of Sales, a new position.
+Tarkoff will lead the U.S. Sales team and provide dedicated support for the continuing evolution of the company as it forms the basis of the Commercial AV Division of Legrand.

 The latest product and technology information